 - Mastering an art style and technique

-Many successful artists you come into contact with share similar motivational characteristics to create art, and they are financial stability, recognition, and becoming a master at their skill.
+Many successful artists you come into contact with share similar motivational characteristics to create art: financial stability, recognition, and becoming a master of their skills.

-Even though most successful artists share the same traits the meanings of financial stability, recognition, and mastering their art skills vary from each individual.
+Even though most successful artists share the same traits, the meanings of financial stability, recognition, and mastering their art skills vary for each individual.

-A clear vision of what is important to you will help you to prioritize your efforts and will guide you to your success quicker.
+A clear vision of what is important to you will help you prioritize your efforts and guide you to your success quicker.

 On the other hand, artists wishing to master their art skills will spend hours a day practicing their techniques and investing in online art courses.

-Artists seeking recognition will often times join art competitions and work on perfecting their online portfolio.
+Artists seeking recognition will often join art competitions and work on perfecting their online portfolios.

 Discover what your motivation is so you can direct your efforts more effectively.
-If selling your art is your motivation you will want to focus on creating art and learning everything you can about online and offline marketing.
+If selling your art is your motivation, you will want to focus on creating art and learning everything about online and offline marketing.